 I returned to work as soon as I could and managed to get into a workable routine.
 Aside from some minor sleep deprivation and the inconvenience of pumping breast milk all day, I enjoyed the balance in my life.

-Then I was faced with a choice.
+Then, I was faced with a choice.
 Go it alone as a single mom, or move to another country to make sure my son had his father in his life.
-I did not hesitate and packed it all in to move to another country.
-Giving up my career in the process.
+I did not hesitate and packed everything to move to another country.
+I was giving up my career in the process.

 What you can do